Imagine a loved one calling in distress. You panic and want to do anything you can to help them.

 AI tools can scan thousands of social profiles, public records, and even breach data to pull out personal details.
 That means scam attempts can now directly reference:

-This kind of personalization is exactly why AI scams tend to be far more successful than the old-school, generic ones that were often easy to spot and even laugh at.
+This kind of personalization is exactly why AI scams tend to be far more successful than the old-school, generic ones that felt like a shot in the dark, making them easy to spot and even laugh at.

 Emotional manipulation